Contact: Nils Robbins

 DMO is please to announce the following candidates from Washington state have been accredited Blue Star Candidate status.

-- Jennifer Gregorson in her race for Mukilteo Mayor
+- Jennifer Gregerson in her race for Mukilteo Mayor

 - Dexter Borbe in his race for Bellevue Council Position 2

-- Adrienne Fraley-Monalis in her race for Edmonds Council Position 3
+- Adrienne Fraley-Monillas in her race for Edmonds Council Position 3

 - Karl DeJong in his race for Sedro Woolley Council